outseta/outseta-server-side-demos/register-account/register-account.md

 - Prompts for a subscription plan
 - Prompts for person details (email, first name, last name, coffee preference)
-- Prompts for account details (name, maskot)
+- Prompts for account details (name, mascot)
 - Creates a new Account and Person in Outseta
 - Subscribed the Account to the selected plan
 - Logs the created Account and Person or any errors

 ## Outseta: Account vs. Person

 - **Account**: Represents a company, organization, or team.
 Each Account can have one or more associated people (users).
-In this demo, the Account is created with a `Name` (company name) and a custom field `Maskot`.
+In this demo, the Account is created with a `Name` (company name) and a custom field `Mascot`.
 - **Person**: Represents an individual user.
 Each Person is associated with zero, one or multiple Accounts.
 In this demo, the Person is created with their name, email, and a custom field `CoffeePreference`.

 This separation allows Outseta to support both B2B (multiple users per company) and B2C (one user per account) use cases.